 Now I can’t stop looking over my shoulder when I go to the movies or to the mall, or when I am sitting in a restaurant.
 I can’t get rid of my fear of the next gunman; that voice in my head constantly reminds me that at any moment, somebody can appear and start shooting.

-In Burkina Faso and in Ivory Coast, it is rare for someone to own a rifle like one from the tikka t3 stock, let alone a handgun.
+In Burkina Faso and in Ivory Coast, it is rare for someone to own a rifle, let alone a handgun.
 The only guns that are accessible to civilians are old hunting guns made by blacksmiths, and anyone in possession of one is likely to get into serious trouble if spotted by the law enforcement agents.
 In the U.S it seems anybody can purchase a gun–at least that’s how I understand the Constitution and the reality of allowing guns.

 As I understand it, the rationale for gun ownership in the U.S. is to make the nation safe, but it seems that it has turned the nation into a very unsafe place.
 It is important for people to protect themselves, their families and their valuables, but there should be a reason for protection, some short of threat.
 Also, the method used for protection should be proportionate to the threat.